 Graduate Admission Tests (GMAT or GRE)

-Although cut-off scores are not implemented in the admissions process, it is expected that the applicant will show a good deal of promise through their GMAT or GRE test scores.
+Although cut-off scores are not implemented in the admissions process, it is expected the applicant will show a good deal of promise through their GMAT or GRE test scores.
 GMAT scores typically range from the mid-500s through the upper-700s.
 To convert your GRE scores, use this online tool.
 Applicants interested in learning more about the GMAT can contact the Graduate Management Admissions Council.
 For more information on the GRE test, visit ETS.org.

 One Letter of Recommendation

 Recommendation should be solicited from an individual who can objectively comment on an applicant's performance in an academic or professional environment.

 The Admissions Committee looks for essays that clearly and concisely answer each question.
 Be sure to check for spelling and grammatical errors.